CYang828/fastweb/README.md

 ## Changelog

-Detail changes for each releases are documentd in the [release notes](CHANGELOG.md).
+Detail changes for each releases are documented in the [release notes](CHANGELOG.md).

 ## License